 For people that are moving to Las Vegas or Nevada, they will have to abide by NRS 179D.460.
-Under NRS 179D.460, an person that is a sex offender and is present for 48 hours or more within a county or incorporated city is deemed a resident offender and has to personally appear to register with the local sheriff after arriving or establishing residence.
+Under NRS 179D.460, a person that is a sex offender and is present for 48 hours or more within a county or incorporated city is deemed a resident offender and has to personally appear to register with the local sheriff after arriving or establishing residence.
 NRS 179D.441 and 179D.447 requires you to keep the registration current.
 In theory, this gives a new resident 96 hours to apply for registration, however, this would be a risky interpretation and is not advisable.
-Failure to abide by the registration requirements, notify law enforcement of a change in residence, employment or name, or provide accurate information is punishable under NRS 179D.550 as a category D felony and up to 4 years in prison for a first offense and a category C felony and up to 5 years in prison for a second offense within 7 years.
+Failure to abide by the registration requirements, notify law enforcement of a change in residence, employment, or name, or provide accurate information is punishable under NRS 179D.550 as a category D felony and up to 4 years in prison for a first offense and a category C felony and up to 5 years in prison for a second offense within 7 years.

 Under NRS 179D.443 you will be required to provide the following in addition to anything required by federal law:

 1. Your name and aliases

 3. Address of any location where you will reside;

 4. Name and address of any place where you will be working or going to school;

 5. The license plate number and description of all motor vehicles registered to or frequently driven;

 6. A biological specimen to determine genetic markers;